AndrewBrough/vc-notify/README.md

 ## Deploying

 You can run this on a server using `npm run start`.
-It'll automatically connect assuming you've configured your bot token in config.json.
+It'll automatically connect assuming you've configured your bot token in the `.env` file.

 ## Creating A Bot
 To create a bot go to the [Discord Developer Portal](https://discord.com/developers/applications) and then click the **New Application** button at the top right.